Omineca Mining and Metals (CVE:OMM) Shares Down 14.3% – Time to Sell?

-Omineca Mining and Metals Ltd. (CVE:OMM – Get Free Report)’s stock price fell 14.3% during trading on Saturday .
-The stock traded as low as C$0.06 and last traded at C$0.06.
-352,500 shares traded hands during mid-day trading, an increase of 44% from the average session volume of 244,758 shares.
+Shares of Omineca Mining and Metals Ltd. (CVE:OMM – Get Free Report) fell 14.3% during mid-day trading on Saturday .
+The company traded as low as C$0.06 and last traded at C$0.06.
+352,500 shares were traded during mid-day trading, an increase of 44% from the average session volume of 244,758 shares.
 The stock had previously closed at C$0.07.

 Omineca Mining and Metals Ltd., a junior resource company, explores for and develops mineral resources in Canada.
 Its flagship project is the Wingdam gold project covering an area of 50,000 hectares located in the prolific Barkerville gold camp in central British Columbia.
 The company holds interest in the Fraser Canyon project and Mouse Mountain Project located in British Columbia.